ajay-dhangar/algo/docs/DSA-Problem-Solution/Size_of_largest_BST_in_binary_tree.md

 title: Size of Largest BST in Binary Tree
 sidebar_label: GFG
 tags: [GFG , Binary Tree , BST]
-description: A Tree is BST if following is true for every root node x.

-The largest value in left subtree (of x) is smaller than value of x.
-The smallest value in right subtree (of x) is greater than value of x.

-We will traverse the tree in a bottom-up manner.
-For every traversed node, we return the maximum and minimum values in the subtree rooted at that node.
-The idea is to determine whether the subtree rooted at each node is a Binary Search Tree (BST) (for subtree to be bst conditions mentioned above).
-If any node follows the properties of a BST and has the maximum size, we update the size of the largest BST.
+description: Determine whether the subtree rooted at each node is a Binary Search Tree (BST).
+Find the size of the largest BST.
 ---

 # Size of Largest BST in Binary Tree (GFG)

 ## Description

-The **Size of Largest BST in Binary Tree** problem is based on determining whether the subtree rooted at each node is a Binary Search Tree (BST) (for subtree to be bst conditions mentioned above).
+The **Size of Largest BST in Binary Tree** problem is based on determining whether the subtree rooted at each node is a Binary Search Tree (BST).
 If any node follows the properties of a BST and has the maximum size, we update the size of the largest BST.

 ### Problem Definition